ilyagr/diffedit3/README.md

 great!), there is also a need for such a tool that does not require the user to learn the ways of Vim or Emacs.

+### Resolving merge conflicts in a 3-pane view

+This would be a compromise, see the next section for a more radical and less feasible approach.

+Currently, `diffedit3` could be used to resolve conflicts by putting the file with conflict markers in the center and the left/right sides on the sides.
+There are a few limitations:

+- The tool currently does not work correctly if the arguments are files as opposed to directories.
+This can be fixed (TODO).
+So, it does not work with `jj resolve`.
+- Such a view would show many distracting useless diffs that can be trivially resolved (and should be resolved in the center panel).
+The user would need help navigating to the relevant parts (conflicts).
+- AFAIK, CodeMirror's merge plugin does not support `Go to next/previous conflict` button that would go to the next diff where the center pane differs from both left and right sides.
+(This would also correspond to going to the next conflict in the view I described, there's no need to look at conflict markers for this)

+Alternatively, a tool like `jj` could adjust the left/right sides to remove the diffs that can be trivially resolved before sending the files to `diffedit3`.
+This would make the conflicts much easier to navigate for experienced users, but more confusing for new users.

 ### Resolving merge conflicts in a 4-pane view

 A UI that shows the base of the conflict, the two sides of the conflict, and an